Principal Financial Group Inc. (PFG) Shares Down Despite Recent Market Volatility

 PFG’s Market Performance

-The stock of Principal Financial Group Inc. (PFG) has seen a -15.83% decrease in the past week, with a -19.54% drop in the past month, and a -19.06% fall in the past quarter.
-The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 2.84% for PFG.
-The simple moving average for the last 20 days is -17.84% for PFG stock, with a simple moving average of -9.58% for the last 200 days.
+PFG’s stock has seen a -9.12% decrease for the week, with a -23.93% drop in the past month and a -20.62% fall in the past quarter.
+The volatility ratio for the week is 4.24%, and the volatility levels for the past 30 days are at 3.28% for Principal Financial Group Inc. The simple moving average for the last 20 days is -16.50% for PFG stock, with a simple moving average of -12.27% for the last 200 days.

 Analysts’ Opinion of PFG